Mastoiditis

 - Coalescent mastoiditis (acute mastoid osteitis): destruction of the thin bony septae between air cells; followed by the formation of abscess cavities with pus dissecting into adjacent areas

-- Masked mastoiditis (subacute mastoiditis): low-grade, persistent infection with destruction of the bony septae between air cells; occurs in patients with persistent middle ear effusion or recurrent episodes of inadequately treated AOM
+- Masked mastoiditis (subacute mastoiditis): low grade, persistent infection with destruction of the bony septae between air cells; occurs in patients with persistent middle ear effusion or recurrent episodes of inadequately treated AOM

 Epidemiology

-Highest incidence in children <2 years
+Highest incidence in children aged <2 years

 - Similar to population susceptible to AOM (male, daycare attendance)